 Women may have different signs or symptoms at menopause.
-That's because estrogen is used by many parts of your body.
-So, as you have less estrogen, you could have various symptoms.
+That’s because estrogen is used by many parts of your body.
+As you have less estrogen, you could have various symptoms.
 Here are the most common changes you might notice at midlife.
-Some may be part of aging rather than menopause.
+Some may be part of aging rather than directly related to menopause.

 Change in your period.
 This might be what you notice first.
 Your periods may no longer be regular.
 They may be shorter or last longer.
 You might bleed less than usual or more.
 These are all normal changes, but to make sure there isn’t a problem, see your doctor if:

 Hot flashes.
-Many women have hot flashes around the time of menopause.
+Many women have hot flashes, which can last a few years after menopause.
 They may be related to changing estrogen levels.
-Hot flashes may last a few years after menopause.
 A hot flash is a sudden feeling of heat in the upper part or all of your body.
 Your face and neck become flushed.
 Red blotches may appear on your chest, back, and arms.
 Heavy sweating and cold shivering can follow.
 Flashes can be very mild or strong enough to wake you from your sleep (called night sweats).
 Most hot flashes last between 30 seconds and 10 minutes.

-Problems with your vagina and bladder.
-Changing estrogen levels can cause your genital area to get drier and thinner.
+Vaginal health and bladder control.
+Your vagina may get drier.
 This could make sexual intercourse uncomfortable.
-Or, you could have more vaginal or urinary infections.
-Some women find it hard to hold their urine long enough to get to the bathroom.
-Sometimes urine leaks during exercise, sneezing, coughing, laughing, or running.
+Or, you could have other health problems, such as vaginal or bladder infections.
+Some women also find it hard to hold their urine long enough to get to the bathroom.
+This loss of bladder control is called incontinence .
+You may have a sudden urge to urinate, or urine may leak during exercise, sneezing, or laughing.